karandeepSJ/Robust-Oblivious-Transfer/README.md

 	- `Reconstructor` :Contains logic to verify all blocks and reconstruct the k degree polynomial after verification.

 - There are 3 classes for the OT protocol: `NetworkNode`, `Client` and `Server` `NetworkNode` is a general class from which `Server` and `Client` inherit, to represent every node in the network.
-It contains functions to generate and share private and public key of the node, and functions to construct the $n$ blocks for transmission using `TransmissionBlock` and reconstruction using `Reconstructor`
+It contains functions to generate and share private and public key of the node, and functions to construct the n blocks for transmission using `TransmissionBlock` and reconstruction using `Reconstructor`

 # Running The Code
 After installing all the libraries, simply run